hazelcast/hazelcast-platform-training/README.md

 ```bash
 mvn clean compile
 ```
+You also need to download the Hazelcast Platform in order to run CLI commands and Hazelcast Management Center.
+[Download Hazelcast Platform](https://hazelcast.com/open-source-projects/downloads/)

 If you aren't sure regarding your setup please follow the step-by-step guide to prepare the lab environment in your computer from the scratch.